 If your expectations are realistic, you will be very pleased with the results of your surgery.
 You may find that you are more comfortable in a wide variety of clothes and more at ease with your body.
 By eating a healthy diet and getting regular exercise you can help maintain your new shape.

 We understand that it is very helpful to view actual photos of liposuction results when considering the procedure.
-Some of our before and after liposuction photos are available below and if you’d like to see more, a larger collection will be available during your complimentary consultation with one of our expert plastic surgeons.
+Some of our liposuction patient photos are available in our liposuction photo gallery.
+If you’d like to see more, a larger collection will be available during your complimentary consultation with one of our expert plastic surgeons.

 Liposuction is not normally covered by OHIP or other provincial health care plans.
 Most corporate benefit plans do not cover the procedure, either.
 The Plastic Surgery Clinic does have financing options available, however, so that you can reach your goal sooner.
 In a complimentary consultation your plastic surgeon will give you an accurate quote of what the surgery will cost, as it can depend on many different factors.
 At The Plastic Surgery Clinic, we want to help you reach your goal, and the first step is a phone call.